Health and Medical Administrative Services

 All applicants must:

-- AAS Degree applicants must meet TSI College Readiness Standards, or meet TSI Exemption Standards.
+4. Associate of Applied Science degree in Health Information Technology (HIT) applicants must meet TSI College Readiness Standards, or meet TSI exemption standards.

-- Earn a minimum cumulative GPA of 2.5 on a 4.0 scale for all courses completed at STC.
+5. Earn a minimum cumulative GPA of 2.5 on a 4.0 scale for all courses completed at South Texas College.